The Northern Fells

 Michael Joseph’s final Titus Wilson order

-In 2001, sales saw a decline, and two years later, Michael Joseph officially ceased publication of the guides.
-Several publishers showed interest, but Frances Lincoln won the bid and were announced as the new publisher in February 2003.
-The guides returned home to Kendal for the first time in years, and the new launch was in April 2003.
-The latest guides were reproduced from the original Gazette negatives in storage for over ten years.
-The Northern Fells guide proved popular and reached its second impression within a year.
+In 2001, there was a noticeable decline in sales, and by 2003, Michael Joseph formally discontinued the publication of the guides.
+Despite several publishers expressing interest, Frances Lincoln emerged victorious in the bidding process, and their appointment as the new publisher was declared in February 2003.
+After years of absence, this marked a significant homecoming for the guides to Kendal, with the official relaunch in April 2003.
+The latest editions were meticulously reproduced using the original Gazette negatives, stored for over a decade.
+Notably, The Northern Fells gained substantial popularity, achieving its second impression within a year.

 Two impressions of The Northern Fells from Frances Lincoln 2003